-The Japanese Sword Museum is exactly what you would expect—a museum dedicated to the art of Japanese swordmaking.
-Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into Japanese weaponry.
+The Japanese Sword Museum is a facility dedicated to displaying Japanese swords as works of art.
+Run by the Society for the Preservation of Japanese Art Swords, visit this museum and receive a fascinating insight into the beauty of Japanese swords.

 The collection contains many swords that have been awarded special status for their important cultural value

-The Nihon Bijutsu Token Hozon Kyokai (NBTHK-Society for the Preservation of Japanese Art Swords) was created in 1948 to save the Japanese sword, which was being threatened with extinction by the Occupation Forces, who tried to confiscate and destroy all swords after World War II.
+The Nihon Bijutsu Token Hozon Kyokai (NBTHK-Society for the Preservation of Japanese Art Swords) was created in 1948 to save the Japanese sword after Occupation Forces tried to confiscate and destroy all swords after World War II.